smpant/hello-world/README.md

 # hello-world
-This is my repository named Hello World
+This is my first code on Github.